6 minutes to read

 But you do need to moderate your caffeine intake.

-So, let’s see why excessive caffeine is bad for your health and how moderation can help you avoid the annoying side effects.
+So, let’s see why excessive caffeine is bad for your health and how moderation can help you avoid the pitfalls of consuming too much.

-We also want to discuss Theacrine – the perfect caffeine alternative that provides a more sustainable energy boost, even better than moderate caffeine.
+We also want to discuss theacrine – the perfect caffeine alternative that promotes a more sustainable energy boost, even better than moderate caffeine.

 Let’s dive in!

-How Does Caffeine Help Us Stay Awake and Focused?
+How Does Caffeine Help Us Stay Awake & Focused?

 After caffeine gets absorbed in the stomach, it enters the bloodstream and throughout the body.
-When it reaches the central nervous system, it binds to specific adenosine receptors, preventing this neurotransmitter from using the same binding spots.
+When it reaches the central nervous system, it binds to receptors used by neurotransmitters that signal tiredness/fatigue, preventing communication with those receptors.
+That's why you feel more awake and alert when you consume caffeine.

-Caffeine also promotes the activity of two feel-good neurotransmitters – norepinephrine and dopamine.
+Caffeine also promotes the activity of key neurotransmitters that manage mood, motivation and focus.
 Their effects contribute to the overall energy-promoting benefits of caffeine.

-Lastly, caffeine triggers the release of cortisol and adrenaline, hormones responsible for how we respond to stress and danger.
-This activity initiates the “fight or flight” response, elevating blood pressure, heart rate, and metabolism rate.
+Lastly, caffeine triggers the release of hormones responsible for how we respond to stress and danger.
+This activity initiates the fight-flight-freeze response, elevating blood pressure, heart rate and metabolism.

-While our adrenaline and cortisol levels are up, we feel more wakeful, alert, and focused because the brain tries to keep everything running at 100% to overcome the “danger.”
+While levels of pro-stress chemicals are high, we feel more wakeful, alert and focused because the brain tries to keep everything running at 100% to overcome the “danger.”

 Luckily, there is no danger.
-However, if you consume too much caffeine, you risk experiencing anxiety, jitters, a crash, and other side effects.
+However, if you consume too much caffeine, you risk experiencing pounding heart, jitters, a crash, and other side effects.

 Let’s see why.